AzmiHaider92/PainterByNumbers/README.md

 **Note: The two artists and paintings in each step are all randomly chosen.**

 The loss is then calculated on the three feature vectors produced and gradients are calculated aon shared weights.
-The aim of the network is to make feature vectors of paintings of same artists' closer to each other while feature vectors of paintings of different artists are pushed away.
+The final result of the network is a feature space where feature vectors of paintings of same artist are closer to each other while feature vectors of paintings of different artists are pushed away.

 <p align="center">
   <img src="photos/0_SszXblCjQOPiLhjZ.png" width="600"/>